A metal hip replacement will be made of either: -

 The metals used may be titanium, stainless steel or, most commonly nowadays, cobalt chrome alloy.

-Metal-on-metal hip replacements tend to be used on younger, more active patients as the implant is likely to last longer than a metal-on-poly one will.
+Metal-on-metal hip replacements tend to be used on younger, more active patients as the implant is likely to last longer than a metal-on-poly one will and so delay the need for any revision work.

 Learn more about: